alfinnurhalim/context_sim2real/README.md

 Modify the configuration files in the `config/` directory to change training/testing parameters.

 ## Model Architecture
 The model architecture is defined in the `model/` directory.
-Most of the code related to model architecture is borrowed from the StyleFlow original repository.
+Most of the code related to model architecture is borrowed from the StyleFlow original repository https://github.com/weepiess/StyleFlow-Content-Fixed-I2I .
 Additional code has been developed to match our objectives of sim-to-real transfer in underwater scenes.

 ## Results
 The results of the experiments, including metrics like SSIM and FID, will be saved in the appropriate directory specified in the configuration files.